Skip to content

 capsem-traycapsem-traySystem tray: polls gateway, shows VM status

-capsem-appcapsem-appThin Tauri webview: points at gateway, bundled frontend fallback
+capsem-appcapsem-appThin Tauri webview: points at gateway, bundled frontend for the service-unavailable screen

 capsem-proto(lib)Shared protocol types (host-guest, service-process IPC)